keepUltraCalm/DSA/Graphs/ReadMe.md

 ## When to use which Algo??

-*If there is an unweighted graph..cyclic/ascyclic/directed/undirected doesn't matter I say find shortest path between this to this...
+*If there is an unweighted graph..cyclic/ascyclic/directed/undirected doesn't matter *I say find shortest path between this to this...
 ## use BFS

-*If weighted...
- then comes
+*If weighted...then comes
  ## DIJKSTRA'S ALGO..
-*If you have +ve weighted graph..cyclic/ascyclic/directed/undirected doesn't matter...use this But doesn't work with negative-weights and negative-cycles
+*If you have +ve weighted graph..cyclic/ascyclic/directed/undirected doesn't matter...use this *But doesn't work with negative-weights and negative-cycles

 *If graph is +ve weighted, directed, acyclic to find shortest path..we can do better than dijkstra's
 ## use TOPOLOGICAL SORT..